migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

+2024-06-05 Wed: Catch-up sync with Li, [thread on Aaron's /progress](https://x.com/harmonyprotocol/status/1798412145757225016), [promotion of the ONE Show Episode 5](https://x.com/harmonyprotocol/status/1798462414889025610), and continuation of the Future's course module 2.
+Editing to /options, to be released Friday 6pm.

+2024-06-04 Tue: Review of the Robinhood options video series + [design research of Robinhood options platform via Reddit](https://www.reddit.com/r/RobinhoodOptions/).
+Continuation of module 2 on the Future's course, plus a review of the team's /progress.

 2024-06-03 Mon: [Promotion of ONE Show episode 5](https://x.com/harmonyprotocol/status/1797782035433423160) & Galaxii platform.
 Continuation of Future's modules and quiz on the first module.
 Continued edits to the [website template](https://app.bullet.so/share/ad5d7d74-59c3-4120-bac6-c5abd9e1bc3f).

 ---